PayOnlineSystem/PayOnlineSystem.github.io/en/googlepay.md

 * Call <a href="#/en/api?id=googlepay-method">GooglePay</a> method of PayOnline API
 * If you got Awaiting3DS, then you should pass extra 3ds authentication and call <a href="#/en/api?id=complete-method">Complete</a> method

-When using the Google Pay API to pay via PayOnline, customers will be able to use next payment systems:
+Customers will be able to use next payment systems:
 * Visa
 * MasterCard.